meganjoh/data_sci_text/README.md

 # data_sci_text
-Draft of and OER in Data Science
+Draft of an OER in Data Science